 BIO

-Noa Chernichovsky, a distinguished ceramic artist, was born in Jerusalem in 1990 and currently divides her time between Tel Aviv and London.
+Noa Chernichovsky (b.
+1990, Jerusalem) is a ceramic artist who currently divides her time between Tel Aviv and London.
 She holds an MA in Ceramics and Glass from the Royal College of Art, London (2022), supported by the Clore-Bezalel Scholarship, and a BFA with honors from the Bezalel Academy of Arts and Design, Jerusalem (2016), where she received the Blumenthal Prize for Excellence.
 In 2014, she studied at the Royal Danish Academy of Fine Arts in Bornholm, Denmark, and completed a Teaching Certificate through the Bezalel-Hebrew University program.

 n 2017, Noa passionately founded Ceramic in Frishman, transforming it into one of the most vibrant centers for ceramic education in Israel.
 The studio has since become a vibrant hub for contemporary ceramic practice, welcoming hundreds of students and thousands of annual visitors.